Research

 Broadly, research in my lab seeks to understand how animals adjust their behavior in response to changing environmental conditions.
 This work draws from the fields of behavior, physiology, ecology, and evolution.
 We are interested in both how environmental cues are used to adjust behavior and the physiological mechanisms underpinning such responses.
-Ultimately, this line of research addresses the fundamental biological question of how animals cope with environmental variability.
+We also study the consequences of variation in these mechanisms.
+A key theme in our research is understanding the timing of annual cycle events, such as breeding and migration.
+Ultimately, research in our lab addresses the fundamental biological question of how animals cope with environmental variability.

-Major themes of our current research are highlighted below.
+Major areas of our recent and current research are highlighted below.

 Much of this research has been supported by NSF IOS 1456954/1756976 and NSF IOS 1755227.